-This chassis dynamometer is designed to require relatively little maintenance once properly setup, however there still are a few items that require periodic checking and maintenance.
-The roller bearings require greasing annually, the belts require periodic tensioning, and may eventually require replacement.
-Each of these is described separately below.
+This dynamometer is designed to require relatively little maintenance once properly setup, however there still are a few items that require periodic checking and maintenance.
+The Dynamometer mounting bolts should be checked, and re-torqued in necessary annually, and the unit may also require cleaning to remove any debris which has accumulated inside the dynamometer housing.
+Also check the wires for cracking, looseness and chafing, and repair at required.